pioio/ezcli/README.md

 ## Key features
 - You can group, highlight, tag, hide, list, regex-search your tasks.
+- See at a glance which tasks can be simply run, which require additional env vars, and which require specifying mandatory arguments.
 - Import and reuse(!) tasks from other modules/dirs  (`tt.include(module_name)`).
 Directories will be switched automatically if needed.
 - Less noise -- auto hide tasks which are not ready to be run (e.g. due to missing env vars) (`tt.config.hide_not_ready = True`)
 - Quickly see the overview of all the tasks, along with optional and mandatory arguments.